MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-frequently-asked-questions.md

 ## <a name="FAQ15"></a>What network ports does Storage Replica require?
 Storage Replica relies on SMB and WSMAN for its replication and management.
 This means the following ports are required:

-   445 (SMB - replication transport protocol)
-   5445 (iWARP SMB - only needed when using iWARP RDMA networking) 5895 (WSManHTTP - Management protocol for WMI/CIM/PowerShell)
+ 445 (SMB - replication transport protocol, cluster RPC management protocol) 5445 (iWARP SMB - only needed when using iWARP RDMA networking) 5985 (WSManHTTP - Management protocol for WMI/CIM/PowerShell)

 Note: The Test-SRTopology cmdlet requires ICMPv4/ICMPv6, but not for replication or management.